 Interest Rate Swap, swapping fixed interest rate into variable interest rate is the hedging instrument.
 The above shows that changes to the fair value of the hedging instrument manifest a trend that is opposite to changes of the fair value of the hedged position.
-In this connection, as a result of the established hedge relationship, the profit and loss account contains a compensating effect of changes to the fair value of the hedged position due to the hedged risk.

-.
-In order to confirm the effectiveness of the strategy, the Bank carries out:
+In this connection, as a result of the established hedge relationship, the profit and loss account contains a compensating effect of changes to the fair value of the hedging instrument and the hedged position due to the hedged risk.
+In order to confirm the effectiveness of the strategy, the Group carries out: